***The Fall 2017 MSRA Application deadline is April 1, 2017***

 - Formal documentation of an earned Bachelor’s degree (International students must document an equivalent), with an undergraduate GPA of 3.0 or higher.

-- Successful completion of the Graduate Record Examination (GRE), with a score above the 50th percentile.
+- Successful completion of the Graduate Record Examination (GRE).
+Ideal candidates score above the 50th percentile on the GRE but all application materials are considered in our admission decision.

 - Test of English as a Foreign Language (TOEFL) if applicable.